 Applicants may revise and resubmit an application that was previously submitted for an earlier grant cycle; however, a new LOI is required each year.
 A current LOI corresponding to the application year must accompany each application.
 Revisions of previous submissions will be treated as new applications.
 Efforts will be made to provide some continuity in reviews.
 A resubmission of an approved LOI does not guarantee that you will be invited to resubmit a full application in a future cycle.
-Resubmissions may be submitted to a different program in this call and still be a resubmission.
+Resubmissions may be submitted to a different program in this call and still be a resubmission (example - AARF-D one cycle and resubmission AARF, it can't be different funding programs, such as from AARF to AARG, for example).